 - From the Reports menu, select All, Configuration Compliance, or Vulnerability.

 - In the Export Report window, provide a Title and Description for the report.

 - Choose either HTML or CSV from the Format drop-down list for the exported data.

-- By default, pass, fail, and error report types are already selected.
+- For Configuration Compliance reports, the pass, fail, and error report types are selected by default.
 Click in the Report Types field to select additional types or to remove any of the default types.

-- Select options for Results Display and Rule Details.
-Results Display can be used to turn off the summary values for each result so that the endpoint list will the complete list of computer names and IP addresses.
+Use Results Display to turn off the summary values for each result so that the endpoint list is the complete list of computer names and IP addresses.

 - Click Export.
 Enter your credentials and click OK.

 - When the export report is complete, click View report export to go to the Report Exports page or click Download to download the report in the format you selected.
-On the Report Exports page, you can also select a report and click Download to download it.
+On the Report Exports page, you can also select a report and click Download.

 - Use the Filter Results fields to filter the list of reports.